 I’m a board-certified adult psychiatrist on volunteer faculty at the Johns Hopkins University School of Medicine and in private practice in the Mt.
 Washington neighborhood of Baltimore.

 I received an MD degree and completed psychiatry residency training at the Johns Hopkins University School of Medicine, where I later worked in the University Mental Health clinic, treating students, residents, and fellows.

 Since starting my private practice in 2010, I have actively sought out opportunities for training and supervision in a range of cognitive and behavioral therapies.
 I have attended the International OCD Foundation’s Behavioral Therapy Training Institute for learning Exposure and Response Prevention (ERP), as well as trainings in Inference-based CBT (I-CBT), Rumination-Focused Exposure and Response Prevention (RF-ERP), Acceptance and Commitment Therapy (ACT), Dialectical Behavior Therapy (DBT), Internal Family Systems (IFS), and compassion-based therapies.
 My most extensive training has been in TEAM-CBT, a powerful approach to structuring therapy developed by Dr. David Burns.
-I am Level-3 certified in TEAM-CBT and working toward my Level-4 certification, which will allow me to train others in this approach.
+I am Level-3 certified in TEAM-CBT and incorporate the TEAM-CBT structure into all of my work.

 From 2017 to 2020, I served as co-director of the Johns Hopkins Anxiety Clinic and took charge of teaching and supervising third-year psychiatry residents in the implementation of cognitive behavioral therapies for anxiety disorders.